 We all want to enjoy ourselves but as is often the case the things we enjoy most are not always the best for us!
 Sparkling wine has recently attracted attention with some brands pushing it as a low calorie alcoholic drink and hinting at the idea that their product is a healthy alcoholic drink.

 The thing to remember for all of this is that alcohol is made from the reaction of sugar and yeast.
-So all of these wines have had some sugar in them from somewhere, most often from the grapes themselves in the original fermentation.
+So all of these healthy alcoholic drinks have had some sugar in them from somewhere, most often from the grapes themselves in the original fermentation.

 When wines are described as dry it means they are lower in sugar, anything described as Brut has less than 12g of sugar in the final bottle.
 Whereas an Extra dry wine is from 12 to 17g, dry is 17 to 32g and demi-sec is 32 to 50g per bottle.
 So the new brands launching the ‘Skinny’ low calorie proseccos are just using different terms to describe wines that already exist.

 The claims made by sparkling wines to be low calorie and low in sugar should be taken with a pinch of salt or should we say sugar.
 As of course ultimately these brands are all trying to sell alcohol.

 But in general when comparing sparkling wines to other drinks such as cider or gin liqueurs they are considerably lower in sugar.
-Meaning you can indulge and feel slightly less guilty!
-After all life is all about the occasional excess.
+Meaning you can indulge and feel slightly less guilty.
+After all life is all about the occasional excess!